Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Across Phase 2 and Phase 3 clinical trials, the most frequently reported adverse events with retatrutide have been gastrointestinal in nature.
 Nausea, diarrhea, vomiting, and constipation were the leading symptoms, consistent with the known side-effect profile of GLP-1 drugs and other incretin-based medications.
 These adverse events generally peaked during the dose-titration period and diminished as patients continued treatment at higher doses.

+Retatrutide’s mechanism of action includes delaying gastric emptying, reducing appetite, and ultimately decreasing food intake, which contributes to its weight loss effects.
 At the 12 mg dose in TRIUMPH-4, nausea and vomiting rates were comparable to those seen with other weight loss drugs such as semaglutide and tirzepatide.
+When compared to semaglutide and tirzepatide, retatrutide shows similar efficacy and a comparable side effect profile, particularly regarding gastrointestinal symptoms.
 Decreased appetite — a pharmacological effect of the GLP-1 and GIP hormones that retatrutide activates — was commonly reported but is generally considered a therapeutic mechanism rather than an adverse event.
 Discontinuation rates due to adverse events remained low, suggesting the drug’s risks are manageable for most patients treated in clinical trials.

 How Does Retatrutide Compare to Other Obesity Drugs?